Guidelines for the prevention and management of COVID-19 cases on board private leisure boats

 You must avoid touching your face, nose and eyes.

-When visiting indoor areas and crowded outdoor areas of shore facilities, it is recommended to apply social distancing and keep a distance of 1.5 metres from other persons, and to also wear a facemask (e.g. community (non-medical) facemask or surgical facemask or high protection FFP2 respirator mask).
+When visiting indoor areas and crowded outdoor areas of shore facilities, it is recommended to apply social distancing and keep a distance of 1.5 metres from other persons, and to also wear a facemask (e.g. fabric facemask).

 10. Ventilation and air-conditioning

 It is recommended to ventilate all areas naturally, whenever and wherever feasible.
-In addition, and whenever applicable, the provisions of the circular issued by the Greek Ministry of Health with the title “Measures for ensuring public health against viral and other infections during the use of air-conditioning units”, in all cases of implementation must be complied with during ventilation, with emphasis on the non-recirculation of air, whenever feasible.
+In addition, the provisions of the circular issued by the Greek Ministry of Health with the title “Measures for ensuring public health against viral and other infections during the use of air-conditioning units”, in all cases of implementation must be complied with during ventilation, with emphasis on the non-recirculation of air.

 11. Cleaning and sanitation of areas